midgardproject/proposals/JCR/Mappings.md

 In Midgard1 we can use either `midgard_page` or `midgard_topic` for this purpose.

+The main node type can map to `nt:folder`.

+### Unstructured content

+It is very common in JCR implementations to use the `nt:unstructured` node type for basic content:

+> The JCR node type nt:unstructured is designed to accept any properties, so you can dump at will strings, dates or even binaries into such a node.
+This node type is very useful to get started with coding an application when you do not know what the end result should look like.

+We need a MgdSchema type that can be a child of objects of any other type that maps to `nt:unstructured`.

 ### Unfiled content

 Types that do not map into the main tree can be accessed via path `/jcr:system/jcr:unfiled/<guid>`.